 Sustainable Buildings & Healthy People:

-The rise of biophilic design has had a similar trajectory to the popular green architecture trend that took over the engineering and construction world in the late 90’s and early 2000’s, giving rise to commercial buildings and offices that were both environmentally friendly and energy efficient.
+The rise of biophilic design has had a similar trajectory to the popular green architecture trend that took over the engineering and construction world in the late ’90s and early 2000s, giving rise to commercial buildings and offices that were both environmentally friendly and energy-efficient.
 The design trend is the continuation of the green architectural movement, a progression towards a happier, healthier future for employees.

 The concepts of biophilia are being propelled by changes in our greater society like health and wellness trends along with emerging workplace standards such as a renewed focus on employee well-being and happiness.
 Research into the working environment’s psychological and physiological effects on workers has also contributed to the rise of biophilic design.

 But what are the core benefits of biophilic design that have everyone from human resources and company executives to facility and property managers and architects so excited?
 To start, the traditional workplace, up until recently, has had a net negative impact on the human body.
-This leads to a laundry list of health risks which cut into productivity, efficiency, and increase health insurance premiums.
+This leads to a laundry list of health risks that cut into productivity, efficiency, and increase health insurance premiums.

 Health Risks Associated with Traditional Workplace Environments include:

 - Sick building syndrome

 To effect positive change and create a workplace that benefits the people and accentuates productivity and well-being, biophilic elements are changing the way we work and receiving critical acclaim from workplace design pioneers such as Amazon and Google, along with companies large and small across the U.S and abroad.